IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 Legal difficulty
 ====================

-Appears in Legal solutions indicates how difficult the solution is to do on your own.
+Appears in Legal solutions indicates how difficult the solution is to do on your own, as determined by the content team.
 Example legal difficulty statements:

+.. todo:: Discuss the text for these as a content team.

 * "We rate this an easy task in most cases.
 Fill out the form and file it with the court.
 No court appearance is generally required."
 * "We rate this as a moderate task in most cases when our Easy Forms are used.
 You will likely have to appear in court."